NIGHTX-Studios/HtmlSharp/README.md

 Now remember the Callback name?

-Thats right it was "alrt" so we Perform the callback with the name "alert", with the argument "Hello, HtmlSharp World!"!
+Thats right it was "alrt" so we Perform the callback with the name "alrt", with the argument "Hello, HtmlSharp World!"!

 What will this do?